THEVAPERSGUIDE

 What's in the Atmos Jump kit?

-The kit includes the Jump vaporizer with 1200mAh battery, easy-access mouthpiece, packing tool, cleaning brush, Micro-USB charger, and user manual.
-Dry herb is sold separately.
+You get the Jump vaporizer, mouthpiece, packing tool, cleaning brush, Micro-USB charger, and a manual.
+Herb sold separately.